Charles Ludlam: Career

 Ludlam joined John Vaccaro's Play-House of the Ridiculous, and after a falling out, founded his own Ridiculous Theatrical Company in 1967.
 His first plays were rudimentary exercises; starting with Bluebeard, he began writing more structured plays, which were often pastiches of gothic novels; works by Federico Garcia Lorca, Shakespeare, and Richard Wagner; and popular culture and old movies.
 These works were humorous but had serious undertones.
 After seeing one of Ludlam's plays, theater critic Brendan Gill famously remarked, "This isn't farce.
 This isn't absurd.
 This is absolutely ridiculous!".
 Ludlam commented on his own work: I would say that my work falls into the classical tradition of comedy.
 Over the years there have been certain traditional approaches to comedy.
 As a modern artist you have to advance the tradition.
 I want to work within the tradition so that I don't waste my time trying to establish new conventions.
 You can be very original within the established conventions.

 Ludlam's Bluebeard was produced at La MaMa Experimental Theatre Club, where Vaccaro's company was in residence, in March 1970.
 Ludlam performed in this production as Khanazar von Bluebeard.
 Black-Eyed-Susan, Lola Pashalinski, and Mario Montez also performed in this production.
 In 1976 he appeared in Rosa von Praunheim's New York film Underground and Emigrants.

 He taught and/or staged productions at New York University, Connecticut College, Yale University, and Carnegie Mellon University.
 He won fellowships from the Guggenheim, Rockefeller, and Ford Foundations, and grants from the National Endowment for the Arts and the New York State Council on the Arts.
 He won six Obie Awards over the course of his career, including a Sustained Excellence Obie Award two weeks before his death in 1987, and won the Rosamund Gilder Award for distinguished achievement in the theater in 1986.

 Ludlam often appeared in his plays, and was particularly noted for his female roles.
 He wrote one of the first plays to address, though indirectly, the AIDS epidemic.
 His most well-known play is The Mystery of Irma Vep, in which two actors play seven roles in a pastiche of gothic horror novels.
 The original production featured Ludlam and his partner Everett Quinton.
-Rights to perform the play include a stipulation that the actors must be of the same sex, in order to ensure cross-dressing in the production.
+Rights to perform the play include a stipulation that the actors must be of the same sex, to ensure cross-dressing in the production.
 In 1991, Irma Vep was the most produced play in the United States; and in 2003, it became the longest-running production ever staged in Brazil.